hyakt/fish-fzf/README.md

 ## Usage
 Bind your favorite key.

-If you'd like to bind r
+If you'd like to bind Ctrl-R

 ```fish
 function fish_user_key_bindings